workshopper/i18n-it-all/exercises/02_i_my_me_mine/problem.en.md

 }
 ```

-The input argument `persons` is an Array with the name of one or more names.
+The input argument `persons` can have no name, one name or several.

 To determine the language a two letter language code like `en` will be provided in the `process.env.LANG` environment variable.